theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ##### OTS Key Index

-The OTS key index or the **One Time Signature** key index is used when you sign a transaction onto the network. *The OTS key index is **limited**.* Once this index is used you will no longer be able to sign transactions. **This can not be stressed enough!**
+The OTS key index or the *One Time Signature* key index is used when you sign a transaction onto the network. *The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
+This can not be stressed enough!

 > **IF you use all of your OTS Key Index's with funds in the wallet, these funds will be lost.**